AI Video Comes Out Too Static (Fix Under-Motion)

 Step 3: Increase motion strength

-If drift appears at higher motion, accept it as the tradeoff or use shorter clips at higher motion.
+If drift appears at higher motion, treat it as the tradeoff or use a shorter clip at the higher setting.

 Step 4: Use a more energetic reference image